DevelopersHawai/Social_Network_Front_end/README.md

 - [ ] to have node & react installed
 - [ ] to be within the current directory.
 - [ ] Then you will type: `npm start`
-Frome there you may visit: 'http://localhost:3000'
+From there you may visit: 'http://localhost:3000'

 ### What is the intent for this project ?